Starbucks Blueberry Scones Copycat Recipe

 4. Brush on the reserved heavy cream and sprinkle with the sanding sugar.

-5. Lay each wedge on a cookie sheet lined with parchment paper without the edges touching.
+5. Lay each wedge on a cookie sheet lined with parchment paper, with the edges not touching.

 Starbucks blueberry scones on a baking sheet before baking.